savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 I'm tired so I'm gonna go to sleep

 8:29 PM Forgot to put the boundary death thingie, I'm foreal going to sleep (after I put a lil idea thing down)

+8:58 PM I lied, but I updated the readme file with more links.
+I'm ACTUALLY going to sleep this time